Ludricio/EzMap/.github/PULL_REQUEST_TEMPLATE/feature.md

 ## Feature Pull Request
 ### Description:
-Write a helpful description of what this pull request proses to change.
+Write a helpful description of what this pull request proposes to change.
 A bulleted list can be very helpful if multiple changes are made.

 -